 Are you sure your perception of your brand is aligned with what your potential customers think about your business?

 Let’s say you are running a high-end real estate business and “high-end” is the word you would like your potential clients to use to describe you.
 Are you confident this is how they perceive your brand?
-Perhaps you would prefer to be labelled as the ‘Luxury’ brand.
+Perhaps you would prefer to be labeled as the ‘Luxury’ brand.

 If you are not, you should start by understanding your brand positioning and fixing it, if necessary.